Greg Epstein

 Epstein began serving as Humanist Chaplain at Harvard in fall 2005, when the Humanist Chaplaincy at Harvard's total annual budget was $28,000.
 In the years since then, he has raised nearly $3 million in gifts and pledges to the organization, while organizing and launching a range of new programs and initiatives, including opening the Humanist Hub, a 3,200-square-foot (300 m2) "Center for Humanist Life" in Harvard Square, where members are encouraged to "connect with other people, act to make the world better, and evolve as human beings."

-While at Harvard, Epstein has blogged for CNN,[5] Newsweek and The Washington Post ; and his work as a Humanist rabbi and chaplain has been featured by ABC World News with Diane Sawyer.
+While at Harvard, Epstein has blogged for CNN,[6] Newsweek and The Washington Post; and his work as a Humanist rabbi and chaplain has been featured by ABC World News with Diane Sawyer.
 ABC News Network, Al Jazeera and others.
 He is an adviser to two student groups at Harvard College, the Secular Society and the Interfaith Council, and to the Harvard Humanist Graduate Community.
 From 2007 to 2010, he chaired the Advisory Board of the national umbrella organization the Secular Student Alliance, joining such renowned nonbelievers as Richard Dawkins and Christopher Hitchens.
-In 2011 he lectured at the inaugural event of the group Agnostics, Atheists, Humanists, & Secularists in Santa Monica, California.[6]
+In 2011 he lectured at the inaugural event of the group Agnostics, Atheists, Humanists, & Secularists in Santa Monica, California.[7]

-In an interview, Epstein says that being a Humanist Rabbi "means I combine Jewish culture with the belief that this world is all we have".
+In an interview, Epstein says that being a Humanist rabbi "means I combine Jewish culture with the belief that this world is all we have".
 He is not anti-religious and "he is happy to work with the religious left (as he calls it) to help beat off the fundamentalist religious right."
-The Guardian compares his influence in American humanism to Richard Dawkins influence in the UK.[7]
+The Guardian compares his influence in American humanism to Richard Dawkins influence in the UK.[8]

 Humanist Community Project

-Epstein led the Boston-based Humanist Community Project, later renamed to Humanist Hub, together with assistant humanist chaplain Vanessa Zoltan.[8][9]
-The project hasdseveral hundred student members and its mission included developing "opportunities for connection, ethical development, and the celebration of life based on human reason, compassion, and creativity, not religious dogma."[6]
+Epstein led the Boston-based Humanist Community Project, later renamed to Humanist Hub, together with assistant humanist chaplain Vanessa Zoltan.[10][11]
+The project has several hundred student members and its mission included developing "opportunities for connection, ethical development, and the celebration of life based on human reason, compassion, and creativity, not religious dogma."[7]

 Ethics of technology at MIT